sinbaddoraji/sinbaddoraji/README.md

   - <b>Javascript (Node.js or Deno.js):</b>

-    - <a href="https://github.com/sinbaddoraji/GameRev_API">GameRev_API</a> : The backend for a game review app in flutter
+    - <a href="https://github.com/sinbaddoraji/GameRev_API">GameRev_API</a> : Backend for a game review app in flutter

   - <b>ASP.Net:</b>

-    - <a href="https://github.com/sinbaddoraji/BookStore">BookStore</a> : The backend for a bookstore website
+    - <a href="https://github.com/sinbaddoraji/BookStore">BookStore</a> : Backend for a bookstore website

   - <b>Azure Functions</b>
-      - <a href="https://github.com/sinbaddoraji/DataDock_Functions">DataDock_Functions</a> : An API in Azure functions that stores files in blob storage
+      - <a href="https://github.com/sinbaddoraji/DataDock_Functions">DataDock_Functions</a> : API in Azure functions that stores files in blob storage

 # Simple Games